-QRT Part 2 is the quantitative data collection phase.
-Using systematic review methods (Borman et al., 2002; Lipsey & Wilson, 2001), QRT Part 2 includes protocols to conduct systematic literature reviews and to code research studies for statistical and causal validity information.
+QRT Part 2 was the quantitative data collection phase.
+Using systematic review methods (Borman, Hewes, Overman, & Brown, 2002; Lipsey & Wilson, 2001), QRT Part 2 included protocols to conduct systematic literature reviews and to code research studies for statistical and causal validity information.

-QRT Part 2, including the protocols for literature reviews and coding instruments, was pilot tested using the same CSR model provider from the qualitative data collection efforts (QRT Part 1).
-Based on feedback from the pilot test, the process for conducting the literature review was improved and the coding instruments were refined.
+QRT Part 2, including the protocols for literature reviews and coding instruments, was pilot tested using the same whole school improvement model provider as was used for the qualitative data collection efforts (QRT Part 1).
+Based on feedback from the pilot test and from the CSRQ Center Report on Elementary Comprehensive School Reform Models, the process for conducting the literature review was improved and the coding instruments were refined.
 An experienced and trained quantitative researcher at AIR conducted training on how to use the coding instruments to ensure consistency in the data collection.
 The training included a presentation of the definitions of different research designs, causal validity issues, and background information on effect size calculations.